jpwexperience/musicsync/README.md

 ## Exclude List
 Each line contains a file or directory that will be ignored by rsync

+Don't escape spaces/special characters
-Don't escape spaces or quote paths
+Don't quote paths